B.A./M.A. Program for Columbia Undergraduates

 - a résumé

-- the names of three references in the Columbia or Barnard departments of English
+- three letters of reference from faculty members in the Columbia or Barnard departments of English

 - an undergraduate transcript